Ninjaneer87/andrejground-blog/src/content/blog/best-laptops-for-developers.md

 ## 5. System76 Oryx Pro

 System76 specializes in Linux laptops, and the Oryx Pro is tailored for developers.
 Running on Pop!\_OS, it offers a Linux-based environment with great compatibility for software development tools.
-The laptop is customizable, allowing you to choose the CPU, RAM, and storage options that suit your needs.
+The laptop is customizable, allowing you to choose the CPU, RAM, and <span data-tooltip='Dynamic tooltip content for developers with a super long tooltip content.' class='tooltip'>storage</span> options that suit your needs.

 ### 5.a System76 Oryx Pro

 System76 specializes in Linux laptops, and the Oryx Pro is tailored for developers.
 Running on Pop!\_OS, it offers a Linux-based environment with great compatibility for software development tools.
 The laptop is customizable, allowing you to choose the CPU, RAM, and storage options that suit your needs.

+<span data-tooltip='Another Dynamic tooltip content' class='tooltip'>This is another tooltip</span>

 ### 5.b System76 Oryx Pro